sktime/community-org/community_council/AGENDA.md

 for situation 1, we already have a role - algorithm maintainer.
 We may have to specify how this translates into access rights to the repo.
 For situation 2, we could introduce the role of allied or affiliated core dev.

+## Appendix B - KNIME (from Patrick)

+from Patrick: Potential Cooperation with KNIME (https://www.knime.com)
+    * KNIME is a software to create and productionize data science using one easy and intuitive environment
+    * KNIME is currently working on python M/L functionality
+    * We might cooperate with KNIME on integrating sktime their software by adapters
+    * Advatanges: increase visibility of sktime - integrate into an easy to use GUI with a large (commercial) customer base, might be part of some hackathon?
+Other options (thought og pydata initially)?
+    * Disadvantages: KNIME is partially commercial, but distribtues its software open source (GNU)